 After the council adjourns, Ned returns to the Tower of the Hand and summons Jory Cassel.
 As he waits for his horse to be saddled, Ned peruses the book that Jon Arryn had been reading prior to his death: Lineages of the Great Houses by Grand Maester Malleon.
 Its reading has proven extremely tedious, just as Pycelle warned, and scarcely a man now alive had been born when it was written, but Ned is sure Jon Arryn had a reason for reading it.
 As he browses the section on House Lannister, Ned muses on their long history and the myths of their ancestor Lann the Clever, who stole gold from the sun to brighten his curly hair.

-Jory arrives and briefs Ned on his interview with one of Jon Arryn’s stableboys, the last of the four leads provided by Littlefinger.
+Jory arrives and briefs Ned on his interview with one of Jon Arryn's stableboys, the last of the four leads provided by Littlefinger.
 Ser Hugh proved brusque, arrogant, and uninformative.
-The serving girl could only say that Jon Arryn had been reading too much, concerned about his son’s frailty, and gruff with his wife.
-Meanwhile, the pot boy was able to provide lots of kitchen gossip, including that Lord Stannis had accompanied Lord Arryn to meet an armorer about elaborate new armor.
+The serving girl could only say that Jon Arryn had been reading too much, concerned about his son's frailty, and gruff with his wife.
+Meanwhile, the pot boy was only able to provide lots of kitchen gossip, including that Lord Stannis had accompanied Lord Arryn to meet an armorer about elaborate new armor.
 The stableboy proves just as informative.
 He swears that Lord Arryn was as strong as a man half his age and often went riding with Lord Stannis.
 This Ned finds strange; as far as he knew, Jon and Stannis were never friendly.
 Jory says that the stableboy also claims that Stannis and Jon Arryn visited a brothel together.
 Unfortunately, the boy did not know which brothel; only the guards that escorted them would know, and they were taken back to the Eyrie with Lady Lysa.